Does it pay to work? Swedes wonder as top tax league looms

 Growth faltered as taxes put pressure on companies ranging from national icon Volvo to corner shops.

-When the center won power in 2006, it ditched the philosophy epitomized by former Social Democrat leader Mona Sahlin who said it was “cool to pay taxes”.
+When the centre-right won power in 2006, it ditched the philosophy epitomized by former Social Democrat leader Mona Sahlin who said it was “cool to pay taxes”.

 Corporate rates were cut and the overall tax burden fell around 3.5 percentage points.
 The country boomed.
 Borg and Kamprad returned home.
 Audi and BMW cars now compete with Volvos on the roads.

-The center, however, blame tax cuts for a decline in the quality of welfare and schools and a rapid rise in inequality.
-A few years ago, one business organized “class safaris” in Stockholm for visitors to see how the wealthy live.
+The centre-left, however, blame tax cuts for a decline in the quality of welfare and schools and a rapid rise in inequality.
+A few years ago, one business organised “class safaris” in Stockholm for visitors to see how the wealthy live.

 Social Democrat Prime Minister Stefan Lofven’s government plans to raise 32 billion crowns ($3.9 billion) by end-2016 for education, house building and job schemes.